Chhattisgarh Board of Secondary Education

-Chhattisgarh Board of Secondary Education (abbreviated as CGBSE) is a board of education in state of Chhattisgarh, India.
-CGBSE is state agency of Government of Chhattisgarh in India, it is responsible for promotion and development of secondary education in Chhattisgarh.
+Chhattisgarh Board of Secondary Education (abbreviated as CGBSE) is a board of education in the state of Chhattisgarh, India.
+CGBSE is a state agency of the Government of Chhattisgarh, it is responsible for promotion and development of secondary education in Chhattisgarh.
 The Board has conducted its exams independently from the year 2002, and conducts High School, Higher Secondary and Diploma Courses.

-The various FUNCTIONS of the Board as mentioned in the CGBSE website are:
+The board is responsible for training of education professionals, operation of examinations, and the curriculum in the state.